 It was very pleasant wandering around the grounds in the sunshine

-Restaurant at Mallory Court
+Mallory Court restaurant

 Having changed our of our fluffy spa robes and into more suitable attire for dinner, we started off the evening with a glass of Champagne and some stunning canapes in the library (there are tonnes of books and games here if you’re stuck for conversation) and then we headed to the dining room.